How to Structure a Data Science Team: Key Models and Roles to Consider

 Experiment.
 Find ways to put data into new projects using an established Learn-Plan-Test-Measure process.

 Democratize data.
-Scale your data science team to the whole company and even clients.
+Scale a data science team to the whole company and even clients.

 Measure the impact.
 Evaluate what part DS teams have in your decision-making process and give them credit for it.

-Regardless of what structure you opt for to start building data science teams, having the right talent is critical.
+Regardless of whether you’re striving to become the next best data-driven company or not, having the right talent is critical.
 Who are the people you should look for?

 Let’s talk about data scientist skill sets.
 Unfortunately, the term data scientist expanded and became too vague in recent years.
 After data science appeared in the business spotlight, there is no consensus developed regarding what the skillset of a data scientist is.
 Matthew Mayo, Data Scientist and the Deputy Editor of KDNuggets, argues: “When I hear the term data scientist, I tend to think of the unicorn, and all that it entails, and then remember that they don’t exist, and that actual data scientists play many diverse roles in organizations, with varying levels of business, technical, interpersonal, communication, and domain skills.”